mailund/gsa-exercises/Week07/README.md

 used in the algorithm for finding all occurrences of branching tandem repeats in a string *S* of length *n*.

-Explain how we can make a table DF in time O(*n*) suchthat we can look up the depth-fist number DF(*l*) of leaf *l* in time O(1).
+Explain how we can make a table DF in time O(*n*) such that we can look up the depth-fist number DF(*l*) of leaf *l* in time O(1).

 Let rDF be the reverse, i.e. *l* = rDF(DF(*l*).
 Explain how to compute